palpen/ProgrammingNotes/vim.md

 For basic vim motions and commands, type `vimtutor` in your command line if you are in a Unix environment.

+See [this page ](https://vimhelp.org/index.txt.html) for a list of all vim commands

 ## Motion
 Reference: [Text-object selection](http://vimdoc.sourceforge.net/htmldoc/motion.html#object-select)
 * Select a word: `viw`